ASK: Adversarial Soft k-Nearest Neighbor Attack and Defense: Introduction

 \paragraph{Contributions.} Our principal contributions are the following:

-\begin{itemize} \item A novel Adversarial Soft kNN (ASK) loss is introduced that approximates the kNN's probability of classification error in the adversarial setting, and establish that it bounds the mutual information between the perturbed input and its reference data from the same class. \item A new attack strategy, the ASK-Attack (ASK-Atk), is presented that maximizes the ASK loss.
-On CIFAR-10 and Imagenette we show that the proposed ASK-Atk improves on the kNN attacks of \citep{sitawarin2019robustness} and \citep{li2019advknn}: ASK-Atk achieves $\geq 13\%$ additional degradation in accuracy rates. \item A new defense strategy, the ASK-Defense (ASK-Def), is presented to robustify model weights through minimizing the maximum ASK loss.
-On CIFAR-10 (Imagenette) the proposed defense improves the robustness of the DkNN over conventional adversarial training \citep{madry2017towards} by $\geq 6.9\%$ ($\geq 3.5\%$) on the single selected layers and $4.8\%$ ($1.3\%$) on the combined layers. \end{itemize}
+\begin{itemize} \item A novel Adversarial Soft kNN (ASK) loss is introduced that approximates the kNN's probability of classification error in the adversarial setting, and establish that it guides the design of effective attack and defense strategies through the perspective of preserving mutual information between the perturbed input and the in-class-reference data. \item A new attack strategy, the ASK-Attack (ASK-Atk), is presented that maximizes the ASK loss.
+ASK-Attack provides a principled and effective way to evaluate the robustness of kNN-based deep learning methods in both white-box and gray-box settings, and can be leveraged to evaluate the robustness of features extracted in a hidden layer.
+On CIFAR-10 and Imagenette we show that the proposed ASK-Atk improves on the kNN attacks of \cite{sitawarin2019robustness} and \cite{li2019advknn}: ASK-Atk achieves $\geq 13\%$ additional degradation in accuracy rates. \item A new defense strategy, the ASK-Defense (ASK-Def), is presented to robustify model weights under various kNN-based attacks targetting hidden layers through minimizing the maximum ASK loss.
+On CIFAR-10 (Imagenette) the proposed defense improves the robustness of the DkNN over conventional adversarial training \cite{madry2017towards} by $\geq 6.9\%$ ($\geq 3.5\%$) on the single selected layers and $4.8\%$ ($1.3\%$) on the combined layers. \end{itemize}

-\paragraph{Background and comparisons.} Non-parametric methods like kNN have been widely applied to different tasks, e.g., neural language models \citep{khandelwal2021nearest,khan2020vector} and the reasoning task of correspondence classification \citep{plotz2018neural}.
+\paragraph{Background and comparisons.} Non-parametric methods like kNN have been widely applied to different tasks, e.g., neural language models \cite{khandelwal2021nearest,khan2020vector} and the reasoning task of correspondence classification \cite{plotz2018neural}.
 Recently, kNN has received renewed attention for its potential to improve robustness.
-In \citep{wang2018analyzing} the authors proposed a robust $1$-NN classifier that removes a subset corresponding to the oppositely labeled nearby points in the training data.
-Multi-layer kNN's \citep{papernot2018deep,rails2020} provide robust classification against adversarial attacks on DNNs.
-The baseline method we use to evaluate the ASK-Atk and ASK-Def is the Deep k-Nearest Neighbor (DkNN) \citep{papernot2018deep}.
+In \cite{wang2018analyzing} the authors proposed a robust $1$-NN classifier that removes a subset corresponding to the oppositely labeled nearby points in the training data.
+Multi-layer kNN's \cite{papernot2018deep,wang2022rails} provide robust classification against adversarial attacks on DNNs.
+The baseline method we use to evaluate the ASK-Atk and ASK-Def is the Deep k-Nearest Neighbor (DkNN) \cite{papernot2018deep}.
 In a DkNN the kNN classifier is embedded into selected layers of a DNN, producing an output class decision by majority vote among the kNN classifiers: